|School:||County Maintained, Co-Educational 11 – 18 Comprehensive School|

 The School Day

-Pupils who stay at school for lunch or who bring sandwiches remain under the care and supervision of the school.
-In order that we can fulfil this responsibility we expect these pupils to remain on the school premises during the mid-morning break and lunchtimes.
+Students may buy a school lunch or bring their own packed lunch.
+The lunches provided in the school dining room are of a high standard and are offered as part of an extensive menu.
+A cashless fingerprint recognition system is in operation.
+Students who stay at school for lunch or who bring sandwiches remain under the care and supervision of the school.
+In order that we can fulfil this responsibility we expect all students to remain on the school premises during the midmorning break and lunchtimes.

 All school catering is provided by Sodexo, a large specialist international facilities management company, who also provide cleaning and site management of Ysgol Aberconwy.
 All classrooms are newly refurbished and are kept to a very high standard.
 Toilet facilities are available throughout the school and are cleaned on an hourly basis.

 The school keeps individual records for all students throughout their time with us.
 They include such items as personal and medical details, formal reports and test results, and any other information that the school regards as significant for the welfare and progress of the pupil.
 Student records aim to assist reliable communication between home and school and the school provides for open access to individual student records by the parents of students below 18 years of age.
 Where changes take place in a student’s personal circumstances, of which the school needs to be aware, parents are asked to let us know at the earliest possible opportunity.”

 If a student is not well enough to attend school, parents should contact the school on the first day of the illness, and send a note with the child when he or she returns to school.
 The school contacts parents when absence occurs as a precaution against truancy.
 Parents should not take annual holidays which do not coincide with school holidays and dental or other medical appointments should, where possible, be arranged outside of school hours.

 If a student becomes ill or has an accident at school the school may: